Vali0/bitbucket-notifications/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.svg)](https://gitter.im/bitbucket-notifications)

 # Description
 Have you wondered what tickets went in your release?
 Do you spend time to prepare a list of all tickets and share it with your client, development or QA team?
 Well this app may save you that time!
-By using modern features from ES6, popular services and OAuth2 authentication to keep your credentials secure we've made a tool which can get information from your bitbucket account and send the data via Gmail
+By using modern features from ES6, popular services and OAuth2 authentication to keep your credentials secure we've made a tool which can get information from your bitbucket account and send the data via Gmail.
+It can also authenticate with your jira, add links to your tickets and edit them automatically.

 ## Example usage
 If you have automated build process running on environment with node you can run this module to fetch all pull requests from bitbucket for given user and repository and send them via gmail